icdevs/Icdevs_mainsite/content_donations.md

 14. Click the "play" button.
 15. Confirm that your neuron now follows 14231996777861930328 for the Manage Neuron Topic.

-Please let us know that you've dedicated your neruon or add our neruon as a hot key on your neuron.
+Please let us know that you've dedicated your neuron or add our neuron as a hot key on your neuron.